ekaterina-mitova/dirigible/README.md

 ##### Steps

 1. Clone the [project repository](https://github.com/eclipse/dirigible.git) or [download the latest release](https://github.com/eclipse/dirigible/archive/master.zip).
-2. Go to the `org.eclipse.dirigible/org.eclipse.dirigible.parent` folder.
+2. Go to the `org.eclipse.dirigible/org.eclipse.dirigible.parent` folder in the file system.
+Open a command window there.
 3. Build the project with:

         mvn clean install